dalmo1991/superflexPy/doc/customize_components.rst

 To implement the routing, we need to implement a customized node that implements those two methods for given lag functions.
-The object-oriented design of SuperflexPy simplifies this operation, since the new node class inherits all the methods from the original class, and has to overwrite only the two methods that are responsible for the routing.
+The object-oriented design of SuperflexPy simplifies this operation, because the new node class inherits all the methods from the original class, and has to overwrite only the two methods that are responsible for the routing.

 In this example, we illustrate an implementation of routing with a lag function in the shape of an isosceles triangle with base :code:`t_internal` and